🎓 Midwest Full Ride Scholarships (2026–2027)

 How This is Awarded

-Strategic Note: About ten top-tier Indiana high school seniors statewide each year with perfect 4.0 GPAs, at least 27 ACT or 1280 SAT scores, and exceptional leadership, service, essays, and recommendations.
+Strategic Note: About ten top-tier Indiana high school seniors each year — students with 4.0 GPAs, at least a 27 ACT or 1280 SAT, and exceptional essays, recommendations, and interview presence.
+This is USI's most selective and prestigious award.
+The interview day in February is the real differentiator.

 🏛️ Western Illinois University